 process for the production of vitamin C (Fig. 2)where the L-sorbose provides the necessary stereochemistry for further chemical synthesis.

 From this process the protection of L-Sorbose with Acetone provides a useful building block for chemical synthesis, leaving the 1-hydroxy group free for functionalisation via alkylation or esterification (Fig. 3).
 The hydroxyl group can also be oxidised to an aldehyde, granting access to approaches such as Wittig or Baylis Hillman.
 Hence, this useful intermediate has been employed in a number of total syntheses.
 Further oxidation to the carboxylic acid allows the formation of amides and esters.

-The open form of L-Sorbose has been converted to an imidazole derivative which was found to have an inhibitory effect in a number of glycoprocesses9
+The open form of L-Sorbose has been converted to an imidazole derivative which was found to have an inhibitory effect in a number of glycoprocesses

 L-sorbose is also used as a precursor for the synthesis of other rare sugars such as L-tagatose and L-iditol.
 L-Sorbose has also been applied to microbial culture media where it has been observed to alter the growth rate of fungi.